What is True Bypass and Buffers in Guitar Pedals

 This guide should have given you all the information you need to control your signal chain and get the best tone possible.
 Here are a few general tips to keep in mind to get the most out of your pedals:

-- If you have a long signal chain, add a buffer early such as a Boss TU-3 Tuner
+- If you have a long signal chain, add a buffer early from a tuner such as the PolyTune 3 (allows you to change between True Bypass or Buffer as you want)

 - Long leads degrade your tone – keep your leads as short as possible